kakary-cc/Inmate-DB/Final Report.md

 2) Database programming

-a) Specify where you host your database
+a) We hosted a MySQL database on a Raspberry Pi with public IP access.

-The database is host on a web-based MySQL server.
+b) This app is hosted on cloud, VPS instance (Linode)

-b) Specify where you host your app — the deployment environment needed to deploy and run your project
+c) fill out .env_template, rename to .env

-This is a web-based application.
+run npm install

-c) Instructions / steps needed to deploy and run project
+run node app.mjs

 Open the weblink [http://cs3083.kakari.cc/](http://cs3083.kakari.cc/)